kaoru9221/Ragtrade.bz/README.md

 The goal is to move beyond simple transactions and build supply chains through structured, narrative-driven interactions that result in tangible, real-world products.

----

-## ⚖️ License

-This project is shared under the **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)** license.

-* **Attribution**: Give credit to the original author.
-* **Non-Commercial**: Not for commercial purposes.
-* **ShareAlike**: Derivative works must use the same license.

----
-*This repository is a work in progress.
-Documentation is being updated as the architecture evolves.*
 >
 > ## License